 3. Tony Todd.
 His performance is almost entirely vocal: in the car park scene it is resonating, mesmerising and terrifying.
 His presence when on screen is powerful and perfect.

 4. Philip Glass' score.
 Haunting, wonderful, right on the money.
+He didn't realise this was going to be for a horror film, isn't that amazing?!

 5. Ted Raimi playing the bad boy love interest in a cutaway scene involving a frisky babysitter.
 Ted is great and due to the Sam Raimi connection I will always have a soft spot for the guy - awww, look at the last trivia fact here!